-Your central heating system is designed in one of two ways – either a gas furnace or an electric heat pump.
-A gas furnace will operate independent from the rest of the HVAC system.
-While a heat pump uses the reverse cycle of the air conditioner, so that all of the components are working year round.
-The air handler blower can be single-stage in basic systems or variable-speed in high-efficiency systems.
-All of these components to your heating system need to be carefully matched together during installation.
-A mismatched system will operate poorly and, in some cases, not operate at all.
+Your central heating system is either a gas furnace or an electric heat pump.
+A gas furnace will operate independently from the rest of the HVAC system.
+By contrast, a heat pump uses the reverse cycle of the air conditioner, so that all of the components are working year-round.
+The air handler blower can be either single-stage in basic systems or variable-speed in high-efficiency systems.
+However, all of these components to your heating system must be carefully matched together during installation.
+A mismatched system will operate poorly.
+In some cases, it may not operate at all.

-The Heat Pumps: If you use only electricity to heat and cool your home then a heat pump is the most energy efficient system that you can use for indoor comfort.
-Heat pumps provide three times more heating than the equivalent amount of energy they consume.
+Heat Pumps.
+If you use only electricity to heat and cool your home, then a heat pump is the most energy-efficient system that you can use for indoor comfort.
+In fact, heat pumps provide three times more heating than the equivalent amount of energy they consume.
 Heat pumps also do double duty as your home’s air conditioner.
-A high-efficiency heat pump can decrease the amount of electricity you use for heating by as much as 30%-40%.
+Indeed, a high-efficiency heat pump can reduce the amount of electricity you use for heating by as much as 30 to 40%.

-The Furnance: The standard furnace today operates at 80% efficiency, meaning that for every dollar you spend on gas 20% is discarded as Carbon Monoxide and 80% is brought into your home as heat.
+Furnace.
+The standard furnace today operates at 80% efficiency.
+Thus, for every dollar you spend on gas, 20% is discarded as carbon monoxide and 80% is brought into your home as heat.
 In colder climates, you can purchase systems at up to 98% gas efficiency.

-The Air Ducts: Today’s duct work in Tucson Homes consists of insulated flexible tubes that snake across the attic floor or under the house.
-Unfortunately, heating ducts are out of sight and therefore out of mind and tend to be neglected when it comes to cleaning and repair.
-A recent study by the Arizona Energy Commission concluded that the average home loses up to 30%-50% of the hot air before it ever gets to the rooms where it’s needed due to leaking duct work.
-You could be overpaying the utility companies by as much as 30-50%.
+Air Ducts.
+Today, ductwork in homes consists of insulated flexible tubes that snake across the attic floor or under the house.
+For most people, however, heating ducts are out of sight and out of mind.
+Thus, we often neglect them.
+In fact, a recent study by the Arizona Energy Commission concluded that the average home loses up to 30-50% of the hot air before it ever gets to the rooms where it is needed due to leaking ductwork.
+As a result, you could be overpaying your utility bills by as much as 30-50%.